Ayurvedic Deep Tissue Massage London

 The massage continues with a stomach and chest massage (men only for chest massage: stomach massage can be included for female clients on request), and ends with a face, head, neck and shoulder massage.

-Thai- vedic massage’s Abhyanga therapists Clara Gomez and Stephen Nock both trained in Ayurvedic Deep Tissue Massage at Rasovai
+Thai- vedic massage’s therapist Stephen Nock trained in Ayurvedic Deep Tissue Massage at Rasovai

 N.B.
-The masssage routine may vary depending on the therapist you have booked with or can be tailored to your particular needs - for example if your main problem areas are your back and shoulders we can spend the whole time (in a 60 or 90 minute massage) working only on your back shoulders and arms.
+The masssage routine can be tailored to your particular needs - for example if your main problem areas are your back and shoulders I can spend the whole time (in a 60 or 90 minute massage) working only on your back shoulders and arms.